deepgandhi95/kidney-segmentation/README.md

 This Matlab code provides a graphical user interface (GUI) for segmenting the kidneys in a semi-automatic manner.
 The GUI allows the user to load a set of kidney MR image, selects both the kidneys semi-automatically, and saves the segmented image as binary masks.

 Requirements:
-Matlab 2016b or later
+Matlab 2016b or later;
-Image processing toolbox
+Image processing toolbox;
 MRELab (for further MRE data processing)

 Usage: